 The fact that you are seeing us and the content of our session is confidential information.
 We do not give this information out—even to faculty members, parents, or RAs—unless you give us your consent.
 Typically, that consent involves filling out a short written form that indicates with whom we may communicate and about what.
 There is an exception to this policy of strict confidentiality.
 It involves those situations where we believe that you are unable to continue functioning, are a threat to yourself or the safety of others, or inform of us others in potential danger (e.g., current abuse of children or vulnerable adults).
 In those cases, we are ethically and legally bound as psychologists and counselors to inform persons who can help reduce the risks of harm.
 Most often, those people are family members and/or the residence hall staff.
 The Dean of Students is also informed of these very serious situations.

 Sometimes our student interns will tape-record sessions for their learning process.
 This is always done with permission from the client first.
 All session notes and tapes are kept in a confidential file in the Counseling Center which is only available to the Counseling Center staff.

 As long as you are enrolled as a student at Kalamazoo College, you are eligible for free counseling at the Counseling Center.

 If you wish to cancel an appointment, please let us know as soon as possible as our schedules are typically very full.
 Twenty-four hour notice is best for us, but emailing or calling at the last minute is preferable to not letting us know.

 Counseling center staff may not check their email every day.
 In the event that you are in a crisis, email and/or social media are not an appropriate way to contact the counseling center staff.
-Please call campus safety at 269.337.7321 in order to speak to the on-call counselor.
+Please call our 24/7 Crisis Support Line at 833.646.1526 in order to speak to an on-call licensed mental health professional.